songlinjian/Scoring-Yeti-Root-Server/Scoring-the-Yeti-DNS-Root-Server-System.md

 |M|-|-|-|-|1268|N|TCP|1440/1380|
 **Table 1** – IANA Root Server Response Profile with large DNS responses

 The structure of **Table 1** is a slightly different from the table in APNIC's blog article.
 There are additional columns to show the exact size of DNS reponse messages from each root server.
 We list them because we found them are different by 3 octets.
 A,E,H,J,K,L,M have responses of 1268 octets and others 1265 octets.
-After some digging, we found that different root servers behave differently due to the name compression of the NSEC record.
-In the case of our non-existent name query, 'aaa' is a common label in both NSEC records of root and 'aaa'.
-Saving 3 bytes by careful name compression is not a huge optimization but in certain cases even 3 bytes could avoid truncation or fragmentation.
+After some digging, we found that different root servers behave differently due to the sequence of NSEC RRs in the response.

+In our case the sequence "aaa." as Next Domain Name in NSEC RR sometimes appears before it is used as a label, and then other "aaa" labels following can be compressed using DNS compression, and we see 1265 octets.
+Sometimes it does not, and we see 1268 octets.(Compression on Next Domain Name of NSEC RR is not allowed) There is no protocol requirement for ordering the RR for an optimal response.
+So we regard it as a trivial differences.
+But the compression issue on #23 in table 2 is nontrivial which will be introduced in next section.

 There is another difference when we display the TCP MSS information in the table.
 In APNIC's article it said that in IPv4 all the root servers offer a TCP MSS of 1460 octets and the value is 1440 octets in IPv6.
 It may be true if there is no middle-box or firewall which changes the TCP MSS intentionally.
 In our observation, the TCP SYN initiated by testing resolver carries the TCP MSS of 1460 octets in IPv4 and 1440 octets in IPv6, but the TCP SYN/ACK responded by root servers are all 1380 octets.
 As far as we know, TCP MSS of 1380 octets is a special value used by some firewalls on the path for security reasons (CISCO ASA firewall).